Admission to Student Teaching

 - Successful completion of all sections of the PPST or Core, if required, by July 1 if planning to student teach in the fall semester and by the last day of finals in December if planning to student teach in the spring semester.

 - Verification of proof of liability insurance effective through the student teaching semester.
-Candidates must provide verification of current professional liability insurance to the Office of Professional Services through their TK20 Student Teaching Application.
+Candidates must provide verification of current professional liability insurance to the Office of Field Experiences and Licensure through their TK20 Student Teaching Application.

 Candidates must meet dispositional requirements of Policy G.1a– Disposition Assessment of Initial and Advanced Candidates.